russross/blackfriday/README.md

 ----

 *   Check outputted XML for wellformedness
-*   titleblock organisation
 *   More unit testing
 *   pretty print XML
 *   <<{{CODE}} code include from leanpub?
 *   fenced code blocks -> source code with language etc.
 *   indentend code blocks -> artwork
 *   images -> artwork, use title for caption
-*   quotes in citation for the section= attribute?
 *   cleanups - and loose a bunch of extensions, turn them on per default
 *   reduce API footprint (hide constants mainly)
-*   if some attribute is specified check if the IAL also specifies it (then overule it)
-*   paragraph needs to know if it in a list

 License
 -------